*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 MUHBA El Call

-El Call means A small Jewish museum, in a two-story home of a Jewish weaver Life of the Jewish quarter.
-History, objects, Discoer the parts of Barcelona Jewish quarter in the Gothic quarter, how it ended in 14th century led to its demise, artifacts and interactive screens to discover more.
+A small Jewish museum, MUHBA EL Call is a two-story home of a Jewish weaver.
+Discover the parts of Barcelona Jewish quarter in the Gothic quarter, how it ended in 14th century led to its demise.

 Free admission: First Sunday of the month; all other Sundays free after 3pm.